 BECAUSE WE OWE THEM A DEBT FOR THE BLESSINGS WE HAVE RECEIVED THROUGH THEM.
-Through Israel the promises and covenants were given.
-Through them came the law, the prophets, and the Messiah who has opened up access to God for all, and through the Jewish apostles the gospel first went to the nations.
-(Romans 9:4-5 and Romans 15:27)
+The promises and covenants were revealed to humanity through Israel.
+Through them came the law, the prophets, and the Messiah who has opened up access to God for all, and through the Jewish apostles, the gospel first went to the nations.
+(Romans 9:4-5 and Romans 15:27

 BECAUSE GOD’S GIFT AND CALL ON ISRAEL HAVE NOT BEEN REVOKED.
 Romans 11:28 “but as regards the election they are beloved for the sake of their forefathers.
 For the gifts and call of God are irrevocable.”
 The covenant with Abraham has not been replaced by the New Covenant.
 The eternal covenant God made with Abraham, Isaac, Jacob, and their descendants has NOT been set aside.